 The Responsible Entity may, from time to time, agree with wholesale clients to rebate or reduce some of the management or other fees on a case by case basis.
 The amount of fee reduction is at the Responsible Entity's discretion.
 The Responsible Entity will achieve these reductions and meet any rebates in relation to management fees by payments from its own resources.
-For more information, please contact the Responsible Entity.
+For more information, please contact the Responsible Entity at the address specified in the "Directory" section of the PDS.